 Filtering and pre-processing of a large population from various regions for the micro-eukaryotic meta-analysis

-Eight published fecal shotgun metagenomics cohorts and one indoor cohort were included in this meta-analysis 6,7,15–20.
-All published datasets contain at least two stages, CRC patients and healthy individuals; five published encompass the adenoma patients7,16,18–20 (table 1 and Supplementary Table 1).
-Our indoor cohort was generated with the new fecal metagenomic data from samples collected in Hong Kong from 2009 to 2012.
+Eight published fecal shotgun metagenomics cohorts and our recently completed cohort (unpublished) were included in this meta-analysis 6,7,15–20.
+All published datasets contained at least two groups, CRC patients and healthy individuals; five published encompass the adenoma patients7,16,18–20 (table 1 and Supplementary Table 1).
+Our cohort was generated with the new fecal metagenomic data from samples collected in Hong Kong from 2009 to 2012.
 Even though a subset of samples from this patient collective was published previously14, we have added complete follow-up clinical information (see Supplementary Table 2 and Methods).
-These nine studies were organized from eight countries and various sampling procedures, sample storage, and DNA extraction protocols.
-In the beginning, all raw sequencing data were reprocessed using the KneadData, Kraken221, and Bracken22 for taxonomic profiling (see Methods).
+These nine studies were organized from eight countries and various sampling procedures, sample storage, and DNA extraction protocols. all raw sequencing data were reprocessed using the KneadData, Kraken221, and Bracken22 for taxonomic profiling (see Methods).
 Each sample has about 107.19 (median) high-quality paired reads that match the bacterial database, and 104.31 (median) paired sequences were aligned to the micro-eukaryotic genome (figure 1a).
-And the median ratio of micro-eukaryotes to bacteria was 10-2.80 (figure 1a), which is consistent with previous research23 that revealed that fungi occupy nearly 0.1% of the total enteric microbes.
-It acknowledges that our custom libraries, alignment, and results were reliable.
-Through the rarefaction curve (figure 1b), we could know that all cohort samples have reached or exceeded the plateau at 10,000.
+The median ratio of micro-eukaryotes to bacteria was 10-2.80 (figure 1a), which is in consistent with previously reported23 that fungi make up of about 0.1% of the total enteric microbes.
+Rarefaction curve (figure 1b) showed that all cohort samples reached a plateau at 10,000 sequencing reads.
 Hence, the minimum rarefies micro-eukaryotes counts of each individual were defined as 10,000 in the downstream analysis.
 We applied the strict criteria to remove a few samples to enhance outcomes rigour further and reduce the outlier effect (figure 1c).
 Because of the mEuk containing a low proportion, deep enough sequencing and free PCR were compulsory.
 Notably, one cohort19 whole-metagenomic-library preparation was employed 12 cycles of limited-cycle PCR; moreover, its sequencing size was five to ten times smaller than others.
 Therefore, we didn't adopt this cohort.
 At last, after three main filters (figure 1c and Methods), a total of 1,329 samples (525 healthy control, 350 adenoma patients, and 454 CRC characters) were accepted for downstream analysis.
 It is consistent with previous study24 that approximately 70% of individuals could be detected micro-eukaryotes in all gastrointestinal segments.
-Make up

-The enteric micro-eukaryotic composition was alterations in CRC
+The enteric micro-eukaryotic composition